oushujun/EDTA/bin/LTR_FINDER_parallel/README.md

 ## ~ ~ ~ Run LTR_FINDER in parallel ~ ~ ~
 This is a Perl wrapper for [LTR_FINEDR](https://github.com/xzhub/LTR_Finder).
 All rights reserved to the original author.
 It's free for non-commercial use.
 For commercial use, a software agreement is required for LTR_FINDER.
+LTR_FINDER_parallel is released under open source license CC BY 4.0.

 ### Installation: No need.
 Just download and run.
 Date: 09/19/2018

-Update: 05/25/2019
+Update: 09/27/2019

 	Usage: perl LTR_FINDER_parallel -seq [file] -size [int] -threads [int]
 	Options: